UPCEA Announces 2017 Association Award Recipients

 Dorothy Durkin Award for Strategic Innovation in Marketing and/or Enrollment Management recognizes an individual for achievement in strategic planning, marketing innovation or enrollment management success.

 Leadership in Diversity Award recognizes an individual or a program representing best practices in promoting the educational success of diverse students.

 Recipient: Paul Stapleton, University of North Carolina at Chapel Hill

 Excellence in Teaching Award is presented to individuals who have provided outstanding teaching, course development, mentoring of students, and service to continuing education.

-Outstanding Continuing Education Student: Credit Award recognizes outstanding student achievement in professional and continuing education.
+Outstanding Professional, Continuing, and/or Online Education Student: Credit Award recognizes outstanding student achievement in professional and continuing education.

-Outstanding Continuing Education Student: Noncredit Award recognizes outstanding student achievement in professional and continuing education.
+Outstanding Professional, Continuing, and/or Online Education Student: Noncredit Award recognizes outstanding student achievement in professional and continuing education.